TuriGuilano/alpha/README.md

 With react-router 4 there are two main ways to actually change the page.

 1. You can render out a redirect Component.

-2. If you want a function that you can run to change the page you can use an imperative API.
+2. If you want your page changes to be handled by a function you can use an imperative API .transitionTo
-.transitionTo

-The way that we access our router is via context.
-When our BrowserRouter of the react-router library is our top level parent we can access this throughout our application.
-You can do so via the following setup.
+The way that we access our router is via context object.
+We have to make sure our BrowserRouter of the react-router library is our top level parent so we can access this throughout our application.
+This can be done by the following setup:
-Note* You can inspect your component with the react devtools and see the props and context of the component The context object has a method called transitionTo. which allows us to call this method inside our goToStore method.

-So we need to serve the router from the parent with a thing called contextTypes.

 ```shell
 class StorePicker = React.Component {